mcanevet/puppet-btsync/README.md

 If set to `true`, Sync will use TCP instead of UDP in local network.
 Note: disabling	encryption and using TCP in LAN can increase speed ofsync on low-end devices due to lower use of CPU.

+####`max_file_size_diff_for_patching`
+Determines a size difference in MB between versions of one file for patching.
+When it is reached or exceeded, the file will be updated by downloading missing chunks of information (patches).
+Updates for a file with a smaller size difference will be downloaded as separate files.

+####`max_file_size_for_versioning`
+Determines maximum file size in MB for creating file versions.
+When this size is exceeded, versions will not be created to save space on disk.

 ####`rate_limit_local_peers`
 Applies speed limits to the peers in local network.
 By default the limits are not applied in LAN.

+####`sync_max_time_diff`
+Shows maximum allowed time in seconds difference between devices.
+If the difference exceeds this limit, the devices will not be synced as it may result in incorrect tracing of file changes.

+####`sync_trash_ttl`
+Sets the number of days after reaching which files will be automatically deleted from the .SyncArchive folder.

 TODO
 ----